An brief essay about the author's beliefs about Jesus:

 "It is impossible to obtain a clear understanding of Jesus and his teachings.
 There were no impartial observers alive when he was, who followed his teachings and who recorded events in his life.

 My guess is that he was a fully human religious leader who was conceived in the normal way.
+His was probably not a virgin birth, because that has never been observed in humans.
+Also, virgin births are allway female.
 He was born sometime in the fall between the year 7 and 4 BCE.
 He was raised as a Jew and remained one throughout his life.
 Jesus was focussed on reforming Judaism, not creating a new world religion.

-He was a follower of a major liberal Jewish leader: Hillel the Elder who lived during the first century BCE, from whom he developed positive views towards women, and an appreciation of the importance of the Golden Rule.
+He was a follower of a major liberal Jewish leader: Hillel the Elder who lived during the first century BCE, from whom he appears to have developed positive views towards women, and an appreciation of the importance of the Golden Rule.
 His popularity with the public made the Roman occupying administration very nervous, particularly at the time of Passover when nationalistic feelings peaked.
-When he attacked the commercial interests in the Jerusalem Temple he was seized by soldiers whose headquarters was located very close to the temple, and sentenced to death by a low-level Roman Army officer.
-He died on a stake or cross and buried in a ditch, along with some other Jews on the same day who were considered insurrectionists by the Roman occupying government.
-He was not resurrected and did not ascend to Heaven.
+When he attacked the commercial interests in the Jerusalem Temple he was prpbably observed and seized by soldiers whose headquarters overlooked the temple grounds.
+He was probably sentenced to death by a low-level Roman Army officer.
+He died on a stake or cross and probably buried in a ditch, along with some other Jews on the same day who were considered insurrectionists by the Roman occupying government.
+I suspect that he was not resurrected and did not ascend to Heaven.

 How you may have arrived here: